Erics38/Python-projects/docker-hello-world/README.md

 ```

 ### 4. Version Control
-- Initialized git repository
+- Initialized git repository and used Github for changes through out building the project
-- Committed the project with message: "this is my intro to containers"

 ## What I Learned

- How to create a Dockerfile from scratch
+ -How to create a Dockerfile from scratch
- Understanding base images and layers
+ -Understanding base images and layers
- Copying files into containers
+ -Copying files into containers
- Port mapping between host and container
+ -Port mapping between host and container
- Using nginx to serve static content
+ -Using nginx to serve static content
- Docker build and run commands
+ -Docker build and run commands
- Container lifecycle management
+ -Container lifecycle management

 ## How to Run This Project